French museum discovers half of its collection are fakes

 In all, out of the 140 works that make up the collection, 82 were fake.

-Elne's mayor Barniol insisted that the investigation would be continue until the culprits had been found.
+Elne's mayor Mr Barniol insisted that the investigation would continue until the culprits had been found.

 "We're not giving up," he said.